bk107/flos-magic-calculator/README.md

 # Flos Magic Calculator
 This was a fun little project I did for my older brother, called "Flo".
 He needed a tool for specific calculations at work.
 In the end, it could have been an excel, but this app also includes switching between a dark and a light theme, and conditional rendering to show only needed tabs that the user can control.

+Please note: It is designed for mobile and tablet devices, and not optimized for desktop use.

 ## how to start
 1. clone repo